Why Did I Get Different Quotes/Prices from the Same Insurance Company?

 At Berry Insurance, we’ve seen a lot of great agents, and also some not-so-great ones.
 So we recommend you do your research by reading online reviews, checking out the agencies’ websites, or even interviewing them to see if they are the right fit for you.

-For more insights on how to find the right insurance agent for you, check out this article: What to Look For when Selecting an Insurance Agency or Company.
+If you are interested in learning more insights on how to find the right insurance agent for you, check out this article: What to Look For when Selecting an Insurance Agency or Company.
+If you're instead looking for ways to reduce costs for your insurance policy going into the new year, read our article all about ways to save on your personal insurance during times of crisis.